 Ocean-borne longline fishing vessels targeting swordfish and tuna deploy thousands of baited hooks on lines that can extend for more than 60 miles.
 These hooks catch and kill not just swordfish and tuna but thousands of sea turtles, seabirds, marine mammals and sharks.
 Gillnet fisheries likewise entangle and drown many of these species, including loggerheads.
 The Center has repeatedly initiated litigation to curtail commercial fishing practices off the West and East coasts of the United States and in Hawaii.
 Following one successful lawsuit, longline fishing for swordfish was prohibited along the West Coast.
 However, once we get relief for the besieged turtles in one location, the National Marine Fisheries Service allows destructive fisheries to continue elsewhere.
 It’s been a shell game, but we’ll persist until turtles are no longer drowning in commercial fishing gear.

 Saving loggerhead sea turtles also means ensuring that they have the protections afforded to them under the Endangered Species Act.
 In 2011, in response to a Center petition, loggerhead sea turtles in the Pacific were declared an endangered species, which recognized the peril they continue to face and reclassified them from threatened.
 Now, the Center has committed ourselves to ensuring that loggerhead sea turtles have protected habitat in both the Pacific and Atlantic.
-In October 2012, we filed suit against the Obama administration seeking to protect critical habitat for endangered Pacific loggerhead sea turtles along the U.S. West Coast and across the Pacific Ocean.
-After we filed suit to earn critical habitat for both Pacific and Atlantic populations, in March 2013 the federal government finally proposed to protect more than 739 miles on both the Atlantic and Gulf coasts.
+In October 2012 we filed suit against the Obama administration seeking to protect critical habitat for endangered Pacific loggerhead sea turtles along the U.S. West Coast and across the Pacific Ocean.
+After we filed suit to earn critical habitat for both Pacific and Atlantic populations, in July 2014 the federal government finally protected 685 miles of beaches from Mississippi to North Carolina and more than 300,000 square miles of ocean on the Atlantic and Gulf coasts.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|